- Number of Students: 379

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 Each grade level at Jefferson has two collaboration times a week built into the school day.
 The Instructional Coach, Special Education teacher, EL teacher, and Title teachers that work with that grade level attend the collaborations.
 Every year our collaboration teams become more efficient.
 We consider all of the students our students.
 We set yearly goals for each team and the teams work together to accomplish those goals.
 Each teacher has a role. (facilitator, minutes, data, communicator, tier 3, and guiding coalition member) We are able to use NWEA data to identify learning gaps.
 We use common formative assessments and we compare other sources of data to determine student needs.
 Teams discuss ways to improve our Tier 1 growth.
 We breakdown our data to ensure our sub-groups are growing.
 We discuss individual student needs, along with classroom needs.
-Seven years ago, our teachers didn't work together and no one knew what went on in other classrooms.
-Now teachers are aligned, we monitor the essential skills, we set agendas to keep us on task, and our goal is to give each student the opportunity to go to college by filling learning gaps leading to student success.
+Teachers are aligned, we monitor the essential skills, we set agendas to keep us on task, and our goal is to give each student the opportunity to go to college by filling learning gaps leading to student success.
 College flags hang in our building as a reminder of our expectations for each student.